 Answer: Check with your event organiser on the standard of helmet required as they can differ.
-Any helmet with the FIA 8859-2015 standard inside will be suitable for the majority national motorsport unless the higher FIA 8860 standard is stipulated as a requirement.
+Any helmet with the FIA 8859-2015 standard inside will be suitable for the majority of national motorsports, unless the higher FIA 8860 standard is stipulated as a requirement.
 These are only generally required for FIA sanctioned series’ which are at the highest level of motorsport.

 What happens if my new helmet from Zamp Helmets doesn’t fit?

-Answer: Don’t worry we can arrange an exchange for another size!
+Answer: Don’t worry we can arrange an exchange for another size

 Will my helmet last longer if it is Snell SA2020 rather than Snell SA2015 if both helmets also have the FIA 8859-2015 approval?

-Answer: No. The Snell SA2015 or SA2020 standard only really has relevance in the USA. the FIA 8859-2015 approval overrules the Snell approval for national and the large majority of international motorsport today.
+Answer: No. The Snell SA2015 or SA2020 standard only really has relevance in the USA.
+The FIA 8859-2015 approval overrules the Snell approval for national and the large majority of international motorsport today.
 In fact, several manufacturers today produce their helmets with just the one FIA 8859-2015 safety standard.

 Can I fit HANS/FHR posts myself to my current, but in date helmet?